Skip to navigation Skip to content

 While a care recipient record cannot be deleted, events recorded on the care recipient record may be deleted.
 For example, entry events may be deleted.

 • Deleting permanent entry events where a previous respite entry was not coded is no longer required.
 The Aged Care Staff Portal will allow the respite entry to be coded in addition to the current permanent entry.
-See the Using the Aged Care Staff Portal to register residential entry events - (Service in Context) table for more information
+See the Using the Aged Care Staff Portal to register residential entry events - (Service in Context) table for more details

 Leave